Top IP Cases

 The decision in this case is as significant for what the court didn’t do as it is for what it did.
 It handed a fair use victory to Meta.
 At the same time, though, it did not rule out a finding that training AI tools on copyrighted works is not fair use in an appropriate case.
 The court left open the possibility that a copyright owner might prevail on a claim that training AI on copyrighted works is not fair use in a different case.
 And it pointed the way, albeit in dictum, namely, by making a strong showing of market dilution.

-That claim is not far-fetched. https://www.wired.com/story/scammy-ai-generated-books-flooding-amazon/
+That claim is not far-fetched.
+Scammy AI-Generated Book Rewrites Are Flooding Amazon.

 Visit my extensive Copyright FAQs page.